 Kevin Harris is currently building a Meccanograph of his own design.
 In particular, it features a stack of gears in diminishing size which can be individually selected to engage with the drive from the motor.
 This gives the opportunity to change the motion of the paper table.

-He has very appropriately used a Schmidt coupling to accommodate the varying shaft spacing between worm gear drive and gear stack output.
+He has very appropriately used a Schmidt coupling to accommodate the varying shaft spacing between the worm gear drive and the gear stack output.
 The drive comprises four modern Meccano motors ganged around a 95-tooth gear to provide the necessary torque.
 A chain drive transmits this to the Schmidt coupling.
 This is one of six models Kevin has on the go at the moment.